 In 1998, Ken retired from the practice of law and became the associate pastor at Canton Temple of Praise in Ohio.
 In August of 2001, he became the assistant director of Stewardship Ministries for the Church of God and was appointed its director in 2004.
 Ken is an Ordained Bishop in the Church of God and is a frequent speaker and teacher in local churches and state camp meetings, prayer conferences, and tools conferences.
-Ken has served on the Church of God Prayer Commission, and has been a member of the Christian Legal Society for many years.
-He also serves on the board of Pathway Credit Union.
+Ken has served on the Church of God Prayer Commission, the board of Pathway Credit Union, and has been a member of the Christian Legal Society for many years.
+He currently serves on the board of Volunteers in Medical Missions and the board of Bradley Initiative for Church and Community, and the board of Indian Ministries of North America.